List of content you will read in this article:

 A new U.S. non-profit controversy increased surprisingly exactly when the IANA functions were handed over to ICANN.
 ICANN's decision-making received criticism from some secretive observers.
 When the directors' post led to speculation that the large community of internet users was abolished because it was now losing the aspect of being a neutral governing body.
 On 1 October 2015, following a community-led process spanning months, the IANA functions' stewardship was transitioned to the global Internet community.

 Other controversial topics included the creation and control of generic top-level domains (.com, .org, and possibly new ones, such as .biz or .xxx).
 And the control of country-code domains, recent proposals to put a significant increase in ICANN's budget and take responsibility, and provide a domain tax to pay for the rise.

 There were some suggestions to take more control from individual governments or the telecommunication union.
 And united nations should intervene in internet governance.

 Various Uses of the Internet

-Due to the internet's large scale consumers, the impacts of internet culture on society and non-digital cultures have spread widely.
-Additionally, because of the all captivated nature of the internet and culture of the internet, different facts of internet culture are studied individually, not holistically, such as social media, gaming, specific community.
+Due to the internet's large-scale consumers, the impacts of internet culture on society and non-digital cultures have spread widely.
+Additionally, because of the all captivated nature of the internet and culture of the internet, different facts of internet culture are studied individually, not holistically, such as social media, gaming, and specific community.

 The Politicization of the Internet

-Due to its eminence and immediacy of mass communication, the internet has also become more politicized as it has grown, which has led, in turn, to discourses activities that would once have taken place in other ways, moving to be mediated by the internet.
+Due to its eminence and immediacy of mass communication, the internet has also become more politicised as it has grown, in turn, which has led, to discourses activities that would once have taken place in other ways, moving to be mediated by the internet.